 Some people will sell their wedding dress on eBay or list it on Craigslist, but there are even more ways to pass it on.
 When you donate your dress, it can go to someone who isn’t able to pay for such an expensive item to only wear once.
 You can give your dress to your local Salvation Army or Goodwill, organizations that bring clothes, shoes and a host of other items as well as employment opportunities to people in need.

 Fight for ending domestic violence and participate in the Brides’ March (Gladys Ricart and Victims of Domestic Violence Memorial Walk).
 Annually held in New York, you can participate or donate your dress.
 A Brides’ March is also held annually in Twin Cities.

 Have a leftover bridesmaid dress that you’ll definitely never wear again?
 Those super puffs and bows just won’t make their way into a casual dinner date.

-Newly Maid accepts unwanted bridesmaid dresses and donates them to charity and, in exchange, offers donors a discount on dresses made by the Dessy group.
-Dresses that are 100% polyester will be recycled using new methods to break down polyester to create yarn.
+Newly Maid used to accept unwanted bridesmaid dresses and donate them to charity and, in exchange, offer donors a discount on dresses made by the Dessy group.
+Dresses that are 100% polyester were recycled using new methods to break down polyester to create yarn.
 The new filament is woven into polyester fabric and then used to manufacture new garments.
-NewlyMaid is participating with global textile company Unifi in a program, and future styles will include certified Unifi Repreve fabrics.
-See their FAQ for more details.
+NewlyMaid participated with global textile company Unifi in a program, and styles included certified Unifi Repreve fabrics.

 Alterations: Wear It Again!